jimmynguyensd/markdown-blog-handlebars/content/philosophy/own-your-words.md

 As a writer, your most valuable asset is your collection of words.
 So why do we entrust them to complex, slow, and often frustrating platforms that feel more like chores than creative spaces?

-For years, we've been told we need sophisticated Content Management Systems (CMS) like WordPress or Ghost.
+For years, we've been told we need sophisticated Content Management Systems (CMS).
 We've been sold on plugins, themes, and databases.
 But with that power comes a heavy price: constant updates, security vulnerabilities, slow loading times, and a nagging feeling that you don't truly *own* your work.

 This blog is built on a different philosophy: **your content is everything.**